Columbia Pictures: History

 Michael Deas hired Jennifer Joseph, a 28-year-old graphics artist for The Times-Picayune, as a model for the logo.
 Due to time constraints, she agreed to help out on her lunch break.
 It was the first and only time she ever modeled.
 Joseph had recently discovered she was pregnant at the time.
 Deas also hired The Times-Picayune photographer Kathy Anderson to photograph the reference photography.
 The animation was created by Synthespian Studios in 1993 by Jeff Kleiser and Diana Walczak, who used 2D elements from the painting and converted it to 3D.
 Jonathan Elias composed the current logo's score.
 The studio being part of Sony would not be referenced on-screen until 1996.
-VHS promos featured the current logo with a stylized "75” behind the Torch Lady, commemorating the studio's 75th anniversary in 1999 with the slogan, "Lighting Up Screens Around the World".
+In 1999, Sony featured the current logo with a stylized "75” behind the Torch Lady, commemorating the studio's 75th anniversary with the slogan, "Lighting Up Screens Around the World".
+This logo was used in VHS promos on all of Columbia's 1999 home video releases.

 In 2012, the current logo was displayed as a painting at the Ogden Museum of Southern Art in New Orleans.
-Deas gave an interview to WWL-TV: "I never thought it would make it to the silver screen and I never thought it would still be up 20 years later, and I certainly never thought it would be in a museum, so it's kind of gratifying."
+In an interview with CBS affiliate WWL-TV, Deas has told them, "I never thought it would make it to the silver screen and I never thought it would still be up 20 years later, and I certainly never thought it would be in a museum, so it's kind of gratifying."
 On November 14, 2023, Sony unveiled a special centennial logo ahead the studios' 100th anniversary, consisting of the current Torch Lady within a stylized "100” and later posted an animation that showcases the older logos in the same vein as the Spider-Verse films on January 10, 2024, the 100th anniversary of the founding of Columbia Pictures.
-This logo was used on Columbia's 2024 releases.
+This logo was used on all of Columbia's 2024 releases.

-The current logo was also used for Screen Gems Network and Columbia Showcase Theatre, both now defunct programming blocks that featured syndicated airings of Sony Pictures-owned shows and films, respectively.
+The current logo was also used for Screen Gems Network from 1999 until 2002 and Columbia Showcase Theatre from 2000 until 2014, both of which are now-defunct programming blocks that featured syndicated airings of Sony Pictures-owned shows and films, respectively.

+Since 1982, Columbia Pictures Television used the Torch Lady as its logo until it shut down in 2001.
+In 1994, it merged with TriStar Television as Columbia TriStar Television.
+From 1981 to 2006, Columbia used the Torch Lady as its home video distribution logo (operating as "Columbia Pictures Home Entertainment" from 1978 to 1982; "RCA/Columbia Pictures International Video" from 1981 to 1991; and "RCA/Columbia Pictures Home Video" from 1982 to 1991), merging with TriStar in 1991 (as "Columbia TriStar Home Video" from 1991 to 2001 and "Columbia TriStar Home Entertainment" from 2001 to 2006).
+The Torch Lady and TriStar's Pegasus were combined into one logo for the television and home video distribution divisions.
+After reincorporating as Sony Pictures Television and Sony Pictures Home Entertainment in 2002 and 2006, respectively, the Torch Lady and Pegasus were replaced with the vertical lines of the Sony logo.